NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

 For a given backend and version, the composition of every saving and loading strategy **must be functionally equivalent**.
 Strategies are the main way to introduce optimizations to the saving and loading algorithm without altering the checkpoint format.

+In the following example, the "fully parallel" wrappers modify the saving and loading *algorithm*, but the underlying checkpoint *format* (and `backend` in consequence) stays the same.
-In the following example, the two functions are equivalent:
+It makes the `basic_save_load` and `fully_parallel_save_load` functions equivalent:

 .. code-block:: python
     from megatron.core import dist_checkpointing
     from megatron.core.dist_checkpointing.strategies.torch import TorchDistLoadShardedStrategy, TorchDistSaveShardedStrategy
     from megatron.core.dist_checkpointing.strategies.fully_parallel import FullyParallelLoadStrategyWrapper, FullyParallelSaveStrategyWrapper

+    # Base save and load strategies defining a regular (non-parallel) save
     base_save_strategy = TorchDistSaveShardedStrategy('torch_dist', 1)
     base_load_strategy = TorchDistLoadShardedStrategy()